 Stress management

 Many studies link job strain to various illnesses, from headaches and backaches to heart disease.
-However, it’s vital to recognize that no matter your profession, overcoming or eliminating overwhelming job stress may be possible.
+However, it’s vital to recognize that overcoming or eliminating overwhelming job stress may be possible no matter your profession.

 Healthcare professionals have long struggled with the emotional conflict that comes with the death of a patient — it’s simply human nature to grieve when someone you have come to know passes away.
 Learning to deal with death and dying is integral to taking care of yourself.